bcle/fuse4js/README.md

 Requirements
 ------------
+Linux:
-* Linux.
-Fuse4js has been tested on Ubuntu 10.04, Ubuntu 12.04  and CentOS 5.x (all 32-bit).
+* Fuse4js has been tested on Ubuntu 10.04, Ubuntu 12.04  and CentOS 5.x (all 32-bit).
 * GNU Compiler toolchain, including gcc and g++
     * On Ubuntu: `sudo apt-get install g++`
 * FUSE library and header files.